STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 --- abstract

-This document defines MoQ relay's behavior to provide deliver-before-deadline media transport.
-This memo intends to introduce deadline-aware operations to the MoQ relay to decrease end-to-end latency in real-time media transmission.
+This draft specifies the behavior of MoQ relays for delivering media before the deadline to decrease end-to-end latency and save transport costs in media transmission.
+To achieve this, the draft introduces deadline-aware actions prioritizing media streams with earlier deadlines, ensuring timely transmission while minimizing costs.

 --- middle

 # Introduction

-Media over QUIC (MoQ) aims at building a system to better support real-time media transport like live streaming, online meeting, remote desktop, etc. These use cases usually require that their data is received before a certain time i.e. deadline.
-For example, a video conference application generally requires the end-to-end delay to be below human perception (about 100ms), to enable smooth interaction among participants.
-In such a system, the buffer will only hold the latest stream data and will drop the overdue data because the system will never use it.

-Deadline-aware actions, such as passing deadline-related information from the endpoint to the relay and deadline-aware scheduling on relay nodes will increase the timeliness of data and decrease the cost of bandwidth.
-These mechanisms are tested in Deadline-aware Transport Protocol ({{!I-D.draft-shi-quic-dtp-07}}) and results show that deadline-aware actions can stop sending outdated data, prioritize urgent data and prevent useless re-transmission, decrease data queuing time, and increase punctuality of data.
-Deadline-aware scheduling can also provide a better overall user experience while serving clients with different delay requirements.
-For example, a relay may simultaneously forward a simple live stream and an online meeting stream.
-The live stream may tolerate a 1s delay while the online meeting only accepts a 100ms delay.
-It may be a good idea to forward the meeting stream first.

-MoQ relays can benefit from deadline-aware actions and provide a better user experience.
-MoQ relays with deadline-aware actions can better schedule stream data to decrease queuing time, and prevent waste of re-transmission of overdue data to further decrease end-to-end delay.
-MoQ relays can also use deadline-related information to develop better data delivery strategies to increase overall user experience.

-This document proposes Deadline-aware MoQ Relay to provide deliver-before-deadline transmission on MoQ relay nodes by using deadline-aware actions such as scheduling, data canceling, and redundancy coding.
-This relay design can act as an extension of a basic MoQ relay standard to provide better support to transmit media data in time.
+Media over QUIC (MoQ) is a transport system designed to provide efficient media transport.
+However, some use cases, such as live streaming, online meetings, and gaming, require the client to receive their media before a specific time, referred to as the 'deadline.'
+Exceeding the deadline results in dropped data, which can increase latency and negatively affect user experience.

+To address this issue, a deliver-before-deadline transport service can be provided, which is the goal of the Deadline-aware Transport Protocol (DTP) proposed in {{!I-D.draft-shi-quic-dtp-07}}.
+DTP leverages stream-level scheduling, active stream canceling, and redundancy coding to prioritize urgent data and prevent outdated data from blocking later data.

+This document proposes the behavior of deadline-aware actions on MoQ relay nodes, extending the basic MoQ relay to provide deliver-before-deadline transmission.
+The relay design utilizes scheduling, data canceling, and redundancy coding to decrease queuing time, prevent unnecessary re-transmission of overdue data, and ultimately reduce end-to-end latency.
+By providing better data delivery strategies, MoQ relays with deadline-aware actions can significantly enhance overall user experience in media transport.

 # Conventions and Definitions